openbmc/webui-vue/docs/guide/unit-testing/readme.md

 ### Testing Store Instance
 - Uses mutations and actions as inputs
 - State is the output
-- Requires the use of `localVue` when creating the store to avoide leaky tests
+- Requires the use of `localVue` when creating the store to avoid leaky tests

 #### Pros
 - Avoids mocking and brittle tests